sartorileonardo/Learning-R-language/README.md

 ![persp_volcano](https://user-images.githubusercontent.com/7613528/47015981-d5c0a480-d124-11e8-990f-dad92ac643a3.PNG)

 # Array
-Set of elements of the same type and dimension, their manipulation is very similar to vectors.
+Set of elements of the same type and dimension, their manipulation is same to vectors.

 # Lista
-Set of elements of different types and dimensions, their manipulation is very similar to vectors.
+Set of elements of different types and dimensions, their manipulation is same to vectors.

 # Data Frame
 Dataframe is a data structure similar to a worksheet.